tmpreston/docs-2/docs/guides/routing.md

         ├── news            -yoursite.com/news
         └── investors       -yoursite.com/investors

-Now you have scope for the `"/books"` path inside another scope for the `""` path.
+Now you have router for the `"/books"` path inside another router for the `""` path.

 Now to see it in code, create a Saturn project from the template and you will have a `Router.fs` file like this: